vaughnparker/spherical-distance/Step3.md

 - θ = the angle between the two vectors
 - cos(θ) = cosine of that angle

 **This is a big claim!
-Why should we believe these two formulas give the same answer?**
+Why should these two formulas give the same answer?**

-For now, we will treat this as a known fact - but if you're curious where it comes from, see *Appendix B: Deriving the Dot Product Formula*.
+The proof requires some vector geometry and isn't necessary for understanding how to use the formula.
+For now, we'll treat this as a known fact and verify it works through examples.

+If you're curious about the full derivation, see [Appendix B: Deriving the Dot Product Formula](AppendixB_dot_product_derivation.md).

 ### Understanding Through Special Cases